-Changes in this permit include the removal of Dissolved Oxygen monitoring.
-See Part VII of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
-Special conditions were updated to include the reporting of Non-detects, bypass reporting requirements, and requirements to submit discharge monitoring data online.
+Changes in this permit include the the removal of the dissolved oxygen monitoring requirements.
+Sampling and reporting frequencies were reduced to quarterly for parameters that exhibited consistent levels in discharge below the permit limit.
+See Part VI of the Fact Sheet for further information regarding the addition and removal of effluent parameters.
+Special conditions were updated to include the addition reporting of Non-detects, bypass reporting requirements, and Electronic reporting requirements.